kevind992/Distributed-Systems-Project/README.md

 - Cars

 The application allows the user to read, create, update and delete rentals.
 An admin user can view all rentals in the system.
+The user side of the application was made using Spring boot.
+I decided to use spring boot because I had used it for a pervious projects and enjoyed the implemation of it.

 # Set-up
 ## Software